kaisershahid/docker-php-mysql-symfony/readme.md

         - `destination` is the path to your project
 2. review `_infrastructure/.env` and change variables as needed
     - make note of `APP_DEV_HTTP_HOST` and `APP_DEV_HTTP_PORT` -- you'll use those below
-3. install Docker
+3. install Docker if you don't have it
     - run `brew cask install docker`
-4. install DNSMasq (allows you to easily access `$domain.localhost`):
+4. install DNSMasq (allows you to easily access `$domain.localhost`) if you don't have it:
     - run the following
     - ```
       brew install dnsmasq